argumentcomputer/lurk-beta/spec/eval.md

 Eval Spec (`eval.rs`)
 ---------------------

-For a high-level overview of the reuction step, see [Reduction Notes](reduction-notes.md).
+For a high-level overview of the reduction step, see [Reduction Notes](reduction-notes.md).

 The Evaluator consists of an expression, an environment, a store and an iteration limit.